Loading master

-The loading master person-in-charge (PIC) is the marine transfer operator at the marine terminal who supervises the movement of petroleum products between tanker ships, barges, and the terminal while the vessel is berthed at the dock.
+The loading master person-in-charge (PIC) is the marine transfer operator at the marine terminal who supervises the movement of petroleum products between tanker ships, barges, FPSOs and the terminal while the vessel is berthed at the dock.
 In this capacity the marine transfer operator ensures that all regulatory aspects concerning protection of the environment and maritime security are adhered to during marine transfer operations.
 Of particular importance is ensuring no water pollution occurs from a spill or a breach of security from the access of unauthorized personnel.
+They typically act as the terminal's representative and complete a safety checklist with the ship's officer prior to and during loading.